abhigyankulavi/netguard/README.md

 * **C. Zero-day Anomaly Detection:** Integrating unsupervised learning layers to identify traffic patterns absent from current datasets is known as "zero-day anomaly detection."

 ---
+### **Note**
+The backend needs some time to wake up as it spins down for inactivity due to free tier restrictions of render.
+So, the frontend dashboard will require some time to function properly.

 **Author:** Abhigyan Kulavi
 **Department:** Information Technology